ChristianKreuzberger/django-rest-imageupload-example/tutorial/step3.md

 ```

-Now refresh the [http://127.0.0.1:8000/api/](browsable API site) in your browser and the new `images` endpoint should
+Now refresh the [browsable API site](http://127.0.0.1:8000/api/) in your browser and the new `images` endpoint should
 appear.
 By clicking on the link for this new endpoint you should be able to a list of existing images, ready to
 be displayed a (still to be written) frontend application.
 In addition, the browsable API lets you upload new images
 and delete existing images (e.g., by accessing [http://127.0.0.1:8000/api/images/1/]() in your browser and clicking on delete).